 - Although nuclear electricity generation itself produces no GHG emissions, other fuel cycle activities do release emissions.21

 - Nuclear power plants consume 270-670 gallons of water/MWh, depending on operating efficiency and site conditions.23

-- Spent fuel is placed in a storage pool of pumped, cooled water to absorb heat and block the high radioactivity of fission products, where it typically remains for at least 5 years.27
+- Spent fuel is placed in a storage pool of circulating cooled water to absorb heat and block the high radioactivity of fission products.28

 - Many U.S. spent fuel pools are reaching capacity, necessitating the use of dry cask storage.
 Dry casks, large concrete and stainless steel containers, are designed to passively cool radioactive waste and withstand natural disasters or large impacts.
 In 2011, 27% of spent fuel was held in dry casks, after sufficient cooling in storage pools.29

 - Currently, 34 states have complexes designed for interim storage of spent nuclear fuel, or Independent Spent Fuel Storage Installations (ISFSI).30

 - Ten years after use, the surface of a spent fuel assembly releases 10,000 rem/hr of radiation (in comparison, a dose of 500 rem is lethal to humans if received all at once).18 Managing nuclear waste requires very long-term planning.
 U.S. EPA was required to set radiation exposure limits in permanent waste storage facilities over an unprecedented timeframe—one million years.31